jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 Since they are not about behavior, demographics are not very useful: “30-40-year-old male, making more than $50k/year and being interested in technology” does not relate much to motivations, activities and problems of users.
 Instead, base your recruiting on the activity that is part of your research question:

-* If, for example, you have the research question *“How and why do students use computers to learn for university?”* the activity is “learning for university”.
+* If you have the research question *“How and why do students use computers to learn for university?”* the activity is “learning for university”.
 This is what you should focus on: Find people, who learn for university.

 * If your question is “How and why do small business owners keep track of their bills?”, the activity is “keeping track of bills”, additionally constraint by the role: “Small business owners”.

 I don't exclude the roles (“Student”, “Owner of a small business”), but I focus on the activities first.
 In the question “How and why do small business owners keep track of their bills”, the essential part is keeping track of bills.
 This is also what people can tell you about and what they can demonstrate.
 If I talk to an owner of a small business and they do not take care of  the bills themselves, I would ask why they do so and who is doing it instead—and then ask  whoever is  doing the “keeping track of bills”-activity if they want to participate.

-### Inform potential participants
+### Let potential participants know about your research and why they should take part

 <!-- ↑ that could be better, but even my german sentences are not great: …wo sie sind?! -->

 The easy way to get participants is via an recruiting agency: You pay them and they will get you participants.
 But since that might not be possible for you, here is how you do it yourself.
-Two conditions need to be satisfied in order to convince people to participate in your research: They need to know about the possibility and that it is rewarding to participate.
+Two conditions need to be satisfied for  people to take part in your research: They know about the possibility of participating in the study and they are motivated to actually participate.

 It is motivating for potential participants if the research improves their life: A shopkeeper will likely be interested if you work on making it easier to keep track of bills , neighbors will be motivated to help if you try to make living in the neighborhood better.

 Incentives, like money or vouchers,  are a simple, but effective motivation for participants.
 If you have the funds and particularly, if your project will earn you (or your employer) money, you should pay a fair sum for your participants’ time.
-If your funds are small and people like to support you and your cause, you could also offer something other than money: Something that people like, but would usually not “just” buy seems to work well—e.g. really good chocolate or a voucher for a nice local restaurant.
+If your funds are small and people like to support you and your cause, you could also offer something that people like, but would usually not “just” buy, e.g. really good chocolate or a voucher for a nice local restaurant.
+Such things are far more valued than the money they cost.

 When you know what you can offer to potential participants, you can write down what participants can expect if they participate.
 This includes: